General Motors Statistics: General Motors Co. designs, builds, and sells cars, trucks, crossovers, and automobile parts in the US and internationally.

 production of their critically important respiratory products for the COVID-19 Pandemic.

-- Converted their Warren, Michigan facility to produce face mask in less than seven days to produce up to 50,000 masks per day, or approximately 1.5 million each month.
+- Converted their Warren, Michigan facility to produce face masks in less than seven days to produce up to 50,000 masks per day, or approximately 1.5 million each month.

 - Over 180,000 persons work with the company.